Devilisded/examhelp/_post/google-scholar-research-topics.md

 title: "Top 100 Amazing Google Scholar Research Topics for Academic Success"
 description: " Discover a curated list of over 111 engaging Google Scholar research topics across diverse academic disciplines.
 Unlock your research potential and find the perfect topic to kickstart your scholarly journey."
 coverImage: "/blog/Google Scholar Research Topics.webp"
-date: "2024-04-015 T05:35:07.322Z"
+date: "2024-04-15"
 author: Amar
 faq:
   [
+    {
-    { question: "Is Google Scholar the only way to find research topics?",
+      question: "Is Google Scholar the only way to find research topics?",
       answer: "No, Google Scholar is a great tool, but there are other ways to brainstorm topics.
+Talk to professors, attend conferences, and explore industry publications in your field.", },
+    {
-Talk to professors, attend conferences, and explore industry publications in your field." }, { question: "My topic seems interesting, but is it original enough?", answer: "Google Scholar's 'cited by' feature can help you see if similar research exists.
-You can use this to refine your topic and offer a new perspective." }, { question: "My topic feels too broad/narrow.
-How can I find the right balance?", answer: "Start broad to get an overview, then refine your focus.
-Google Scholar can help you find subtopics within your chosen field." }, { question: "How do I access the full text of articles found on Google Scholar? ", answer: "Google Scholar searches across the web so that access will vary.
-Check your library databases, contact the author, or see if an open-access version exists." }, ]
+      question: "My topic seems interesting, but is it original enough?",
+      answer: "Google Scholar's 'cited by' feature can help you see if similar research exists.
+You can use this to refine your topic and offer a new perspective.", },
+    {
+      question: "My topic feels too broad/narrow.
+How can I find the right balance?",
+      answer: "Start broad to get an overview, then refine your focus.
+Google Scholar can help you find subtopics within your chosen field.", },
+    {
+      question: "How do I access the full text of articles found on Google Scholar? ",
+      answer: "Google Scholar searches across the web so that access will vary.
+Check your library databases, contact the author, or see if an open-access version exists.", },
+  ]
 ---